-Showable Art may earn a small commission when you buy something through links to merchants on this page.
-As an Amazon Associate, Top Light Media LLC (the publisher of Showable Art) earns from qualifying purchases.
+Showable Art may earn a small commission when you click and buy something using links to merchants on this page.
 Learn more.

-I only brought a single lens on this trip, a new Canon 24-105/f4.
-It was perfect for walking around.
-With this lens, I could stand across a street framing up a scene and waiting for a scene to unfold, or I could take closer portraits of people in the scene.
-It was a good challenge to just be in the moment using the tool available.
+I only brought a single lens on this trip, a new Canon 24-105/f4, which was perfect for walking around.
+With this lens, I could stand across a street framing up a scene and waiting for a scene to unfold.
+Or, I could take closer portraits of people in the scene.
+It was a good challenge to just be in the moment using the tools available.

 Geoff Scott explores structure and form and figure in photography.
-And since the visit to Cuba, that exploration has increasingly included color.
-More of his work can be found on his website.
+Since the visit to Cuba, that exploration has increasingly included color.
+You can view more of Geoff’s work on his website.